jenkins-infra/account-app/readme.md

 (As you can see above, this connects your test instance to the actual LDAP server, so the data you'll be seeing is real.

+# Packaging
+For deploying to production, this app gets containerized.
+The container expects to see `/etc/accountapp` mounted from outside that contains the abovementioned `config.properties`